 Otherwise the fleeting moments you fail to capture will break your heart and leave you, just like the Dave Clark Five, in bits and pieces.

-What other ways do you generate ideas.?
+What other ways do you have for generating ideas.?